Choosing a school for your child with additional needs

 When you visit a school you should ask to meet with the school Special Educational Needs Coordinator (SENCo) to discuss your child’s needs and how they would be met.
 Each school will display their SEND information report on their website which shows how they will support children with special educational needs and a disability.

-If your child has an education, health and care plan (EHCP) and you want your child to attend a specialist school or one with enhanced learning provision, this should be made clear as part of the EHCP annual review process.
+If your child has an education, health and care plan (EHCP) and you want your child to attend a specialist school or a resource base, this should be made clear as part of the EHCP annual review process.

 The local authority will always seek to place your child at the school you have chosen, unless it would be: